Salling-Group/dashport/README.md

 ### Disclaimer

-This is software is not well tested and bugs may occur.
+This is software is not tested outside of my available tenants and bugs may occur.
 Save copies of dashboards before experimenting with cloning etc. Report bugs.